Build Back Better Plan: Physical infrastructure

 The plan called for $621 billion of spending on transportation infrastructure.
 That included $115 billion towards highways and roads, $80 billion to improve American railways, $85 billion to modernize public transportation, $25 billion for airports, $174 billion to incentivize adoption of electric vehicles (including $15 billion for the construction of 500,000 electric vehicle charging stations by 2030), and $17 billion for inland waterways, coastal ports, land ports of entry and ferries.
 It also called for electrifying at least 20% of the country's yellow school bus fleet.
+In March 2024, the Washington Post published an article called, "Biden’s $7.5 billion investment in EV charging has only produced 7 stations in two years."

 The plan called for $100 billion in funding for American energy infrastructure, aiming to transition the country to 100% carbon-free electricity production by 2035.
 It intended to establish a "Grid Deployment Authority" within the Department of Energy to support the construction of high-voltage transmission lines.

 Infrastructure "at home"

 The plan included $213 billion for building and retrofitting more than 2 million homes and $40 billion to improve public housing.
 It also sought to end exclusionary zoning.
 The plan included $111 billion for modernizing drinking water, wastewater, and storm water systems. $45 billion of that was intended to replace 100% of the country's lead water piping.
 The plan aimed to deliver universal high-speed broadband coverage.

 The AJP proposed a $16 billion investment in plugging "orphan wells", abandoned wells that continually release methane emissions.
 The plan contained $100 billion to construct and upgrade public schools, $25 billion to upgrade childcare facilities, and $12 billion to spend on community colleges.

-The AJP contained a proposal for a Civilian Climate Corps modeled loosely after the Civilian Conservation Corps (CCC) created during the New Deal.
+The AJP also contained a proposal for a Civilian Climate Corps modeled loosely after the Civilian Conservation Corps (CCC) created during the New Deal.
 It proposed that $10 billion be allocated for the program, which the White House stated would create somewhere between 10,000 and 20,000 jobs.
 In contrast, during its nine years in operation, around three million people participated in the original CCC.